 Some people believe you should be more careful not to dislodge your crown, but the truth is quite the contrary.
 Your crown should not fall out, and if it does fall out during flossing or cleaning your teeth, it was going to fall out very soon on its own.
 It’s better to catch it during your routine dental care than to swallow it while chewing.

 How do you whiten dental crowns?

-Most crowns are made of porcelain which is highly resistant to stains.
+Most crowns are made of tooth colored porcelain which is highly resistant to stains.
 Since it is not easy to whiten crowns after installation, it is recommended that you ask your dentist to whiten them before installation.
 You should then clean the crowns properly to maintain their appearance, always floss or use a proxy brush after every meal to remove food particles that cause stains and buildup of plaque.

 If your crowns become due become stained due to age or even poor dental hygiene, you can seek a dentist for a professional cleaning or for dental whitening options.
 To whiten the crowns, a dentist uses a special whitening polish that helps to restore the original color of your crowns.
 If you feel that your crowns have served you long enough and have become discolored and worn out, it is recommended that you replace them.
 If your crowns become whiter than the natural teeth next to them, it is recommended that you use a whitening system to brighten the natural teeth.
 Due to the advent of teeth whitening through trays, tooth pastes, and mouth washes, many old crowns are now looking yellow compared to the natural teeth.
 These crowns need to be replaced with a color matching the whiter teeth.